-MORLEY Arts Festival has got underway with a string of star names set to appear over the next two weeks.
+Morley Arts Festival gets underway with star names set to appear

 Highlights of the 2017 festival, which will run until October 13, include a homecoming for celebrity chef and former Morley schoolboy Brian Turner.